Marion School District (Arkansas)

 In November 2012, educator Alexia T. Weimer of Avondale Elementary School was recognized by Governor Mike Beebe as the 2013 Arkansas Teacher of the Year, as part of the National Teacher of the Year program.

+It is one of the few remaining school districts in the US which still practices Corporal Punishment.

 History

-On July 1, 2004 the Crawfordsville School District consolidated into the Marion School District.
-On July 1, 2010 the Turrell School District consolidated into the Marion School District.
+On July 1, 2004, the Crawfordsville School District consolidated into the Marion School District.
+On July 1, 2010, the Turrell School District consolidated into the Marion School District.